andrewbutterfield/literateStack/README.md

 `git clone https://github.com/andrewbutterfield/literateStack.git`

-2. Enter the directory `literateStack'
+2. Enter the directory `literateStack`

 3. Give command `stack install` and wait.
 The first time you run this might take a while as it may install a local version of the Haskell compiler and required libraries.
 When it is done it will have installed a program called `litstack`.